Frequently Asked Questions (and their answers!)

 Is there any cost to attend Howard Gardner MI Charter School?

-No. Howard Gardner MI Charter School is a public school and is entirely tuition-free (with the exception of some of our preschool programs).
+No. Howard Gardner MI Charter School is a public school and is entirely tuition-free.
 Like any other public school, we receive our funding from the state, via a student’s home school district.

 How does busing/transportation work at Howard Gardner?

 PA state law requires districts to provide transportation when students either reside within the host district(s) and/or when the charter school is not more than 10 miles via the nearest public highway beyond the district boundary.
 For students who do not meet either criteria, transportation is not provided and becomes the responsibility of the parent and/or guardian.